Traveler's Guide for Air Travel

 48 hoursbefore your departure, you will receive the following documents by email:

-- The route maps;
+- Course maps;

-- GPX data and download procedure.
+- The GPX data and the download procedure.

 Please note that upon your return, a survey will be emailed to you to complete.